micheles/micheles.github.io/_posts/2015-07-10-the-new-ebr-calculator.md

 The problem was that in order to solve this we had to essentially rewrite the architecture of the engine.

-*Actually, to throw away the engine and to rewrite from scratch the event based calculator would have been much simpler than what we did.*
+To throw away the engine and to rewrite from scratch the event based calculator would have been much simpler than what we did.
 For over a year we tried to cope with the existing architecture, doing a lot of improvements, but last summer it become clear that a total revolution was needed.
 So we started the oq-lite project, we rewrote